Chiranth-45/chiru-1234/README.md

 # chiru-1234
-this is my first git responsibility
+this is my first git repository